PrivacyStreams/PrivacyStreams.github.io/index.md

 For example, with PrivacyStreams, a sleep monitor can access and process audio data from the microphone with few lines of code:
 <pre>
 <code>
- uqi.getData(Audio.recordPeriodic(10*1000, 2*60*1000), Purpose.HEALTH("monitoring sleep"))
-                                                            // Record a 10-second audio periodically with a 2-minute interval between each two records.
+ uqi.getData(Audio.recordPeriodic(10*1000, 2*60*1000), Purpose.HEALTH("monitoring sleep")) // Record a 10-second audio periodically with a 2-minute interval between each two records.
-    .setField("loudness", calcLoudness("audio_data"))       // Set a customized field "loudness" for each record as the audio loudness
+    .setField("loudness", AudioOperators.calcLoudness("audio_data")) // Set a customized field "loudness" for each record as the audio loudness
     .onChange("loudness", callback) // Callback with loudness value when "loudness" changes</code>
 </pre>

 Apps developed with PrivacyStreams can be easily analyzed and verified to address privacy concerns of users.